ViciousSquid/Dosidicus/README.md

 - Part **educational neuro tool**, part **sim game**, part **fever dream**
 - [Design your own tiny GPL squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) and help it evolve and learn!
 - Learn neuroscience by raising a squid that **might develop irrational fears** (or it might not!)
-- Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) with using Numpy - **No Tensorflow or Pytorch**
+- Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) using Numpy - **No Tensorflow or PyTorch**
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.